Sonic Grade: F

 Rhino Records has really made a mockery of the analog medium.
 Rhino bills their releases as pressed on “180 gram High Performance Vinyl”.
 However, if they are using performance to refer to sound quality, we have found the performance of their vinyl to be quite low, lower than the average copy one might stumble upon in the used record bins.

-Their Grateful Dead titles sound worse than the cheapest Super Saver reissue copies I have ever heard.
-The Yes Album sounds like a cheap cassette, a ghost of the real thing.
+Their Grateful Dead titles sound as bad as the cheapest Super Saver reissue copies I have ever heard.
+And those are terrible!